Vice President Mike Pence highlights Minneapolis destruction in wake of George Floyd's killing

 “Out of an abundance of caution for the safety of Minnesotans, we have asked the Minnesota National Guard to assist in keeping the peace,” Walz said in a statement.
 A spokesman for Minneapolis Mayor Jacob Frey confirmed that the mobilization followed a request by Minneapolis city officials to head off any potential unrest.

-The visit came a day after a Kentucky grand jury looking into the death of Breonna Taylor indicted a single former police officer on charges of shooting into neighboring apartments but did not to indict any officers directly in her death.
-The decision sparked protests nationwide Wednesday night, including in St. Paul, where demonstrators briefly shut down Interstate-94.
+The visit came a day after a Kentucky grand jury looking into the death of Breonna Taylor indicted one former police officer on charges of shooting into neighboring apartments but did not choose to indict any officers directly in her death.
+The decision sparked protests nationwide Wednesday night, including in St. Paul, where demonstrators briefly shut down Interstate 94.

 Pence briefly addressed Floyd’s killing.